patilchakradhar/patil-with-project/README.md

 # patil-with-project
-this is my first repository
+this is my first repository.author-Chakradhar Patil